dcorliss-Novetta/abc/README.md

-ABC: Cure your bad habit of mistyping, and remember to Always Be Coding
+ABC: Remember to Always Be Coding
 =======================================

 Always Be Coding runs across your terminal when you type "abc".
 It's just a joke command, and not useful at